 The Responsible Lending Work Group has informed and directed our work on responsible lending, both for the redrafting of RG209 and our ongoing engagement with ASIC, APRA and AFCA.
 The work of this group involves identifying issues and developing industry led approaches that can then be shared with the relevant regulators – in doing so, the work group aims to take control of the responsible lending issues that lenders face.

-The Open Banking Work Group is for credit providers who will use Open Banking data and CRBs who will act as intermediaries.
-This work group provides input into ARCA’s submissions to the Consumer Data Right/Open Banking reforms and helps to develop standardised consents and responsible lending use cases for Open Banking data.
+The Consumer Data Right Work Group is for credit providers who will access data through Consumer Data Right and CRBs who will act as intermediaries.
+This work group provides input into ARCA’s submissions to the Consumer Data Right/Open Banking reforms and helps to develop standardised consents and responsible lending use cases for the Consumer Data Right data.